Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Related Work

 \textbf{Off-Policy RL Optimization.} Recently, many works~\cite{zhong2025streamrl,fu2025areal,han2025asyncflow,sheng2025laminar,he2025history,zhou2025april,gao2025rollpacker,piche2025pipelinerl,lu2025part} have proposed RL workflows that do not maintain complete logical synchronization, trading a degree of off-policy behavior for improved RL efficiency.
-RhymeRL~\cite{he2025history}, APRIL~\cite{zhou2025april}, and RollPacker~\cite{gao2025rollpacker} reduce rollout tail latency through tail clipping and request repacking techniques.
-StreamRL~\cite{zhong2025streamrl}, Areal~\cite{fu2025areal}, and Laminar~\cite{sheng2025laminar} achieve complete decoupling of training and inference, substantially improving training concurrency and resource utilization.
-While asynchronous training improves RL efficiency, it introduces risks of instability and accuracy degradation, limiting its applicability in research and production environments where algorithmic fidelity is critical.
-Seer significantly reduces rollout tail latency through fine-grained scheduling of online context learning within the rollout phase, while maintaining consistency with on-policy algorithms.
+StreamRL~\cite{zhong2025streamrl}, Areal~\cite{fu2025areal}, RhymeRL~\cite{he2025history}, and Laminar~\cite{sheng2025laminar} propose asynchronous training approaches to improve resource utilization.
+In asynchronous RL, training and rollout are completely decoupled: rollout workers continuously generate new outputs without waiting, while training workers update the model whenever a batch of samples is collected.
+Other works relax the synchronization constraints of synchronous RL to achieve speedup, referred to as non-strictly synchronous RL.
+Partial Rollout~\cite{team2025kimik15,zhou2025april} defers long-tail requests to continue execution in the next rollout iteration.
+RollPacker~\cite{gao2025rollpacker} proposes tail batching, which schedules long-tail requests into a few designated long iterations, effectively reducing GPU idle time.
+While these techniques improve RL efficiency, the off-policyness inherent in these algorithms introduces risks of instability and accuracy degradation, limiting their applicability in research and production environments where algorithmic fidelity is critical. \systemname significantly reduces rollout tail latency through fine-grained scheduling of group-aware context learning within the rollout phase, while maintaining consistency with on-policy algorithms.